Ultra23Ahan/50-shades-of-x/README.md

 This is a small project i worked on, where you can input any color and it wll give 50 shades of that color.

+please feel free to suggest a better name by creating an issue!

 ### Why I made this:

 I made this because I saw somewhere that somebody made a book called 50 shades of gr**e**y(not gray), which was literally just 50